bmccolm/HKN_Discord_Bot/README.md

 `We've logged in as [Bot Name]`

+To check if the bot is responding, you can use the $hello command.
+If the bot is setup correctly, it should respond with:

+`Hello!`

 ## Spreadsheet Setup
 The first row is assume to have column names as shown below: